anonym0us-X/Library-Management-System/README.md

 The main objective for the creation of this website was to learn the django framework in-depth by having a hands-on project experience, and has really helped me learn the django framework.

 ABOUT THE WEBSITE

-the website consist of 4 pages,
+The website consist of 4 pages,
 1. Home page
 2. Add book page
 3. View books